 Scenario 3: The project implies handling sensitive data

 For industries dealing with sensitive information, such as healthcare, finance, or legal sectors, maintaining control over data security is vital.
 By choosing the first option in the context of in-house development vs outsourcing, you ensure a higher level of data protection.
-Your organization can establish its own cybersecurity protocols such as using an email spoofing tool and comply with strict regulations.
+Your organization can establish its own cybersecurity protocols such as using an an incident management tool like Pagerduty or an email spoofing tool and comply with strict regulations.

 When to choose outsourcing development